 - Define your project management style.
 How will the designer communicate their ideas to ensure you are on the same page?
 Is the process explained from design through installation?
-Are all elements (footprint, fabrics, flooring, etc.) and selections presented at the same time to illustrate cohesion throughout all pieces/rooms of the project?
+Are all elements (floor plans, renderings, fabrics, flooring, etc.) and selections presented at the same time to illustrate cohesion throughout all pieces/rooms of the project?

 - Who else is on your team?
 Find out if there is a larger design team that will be working on your project.
 Ask how long the team has worked together.
 Who will be your primary contact throughout the design process?

 - Tell me about a time when a client disliked your work?
 How did you handle the situation?
 How did you determine what specifically the client didn’t like?
 How did you resolve the problem to meet the client’s initial goals?